-A "one-size fits all "contract template will not work in a business environment that is flush with unknowns and constant changes i.e. travel restrictions that vary from location to location; quarantines required; and business openings or closings based on changing data.
-The Sales Manager now needs to be trained, educated and knowledgeable on all the components of contracting details in order meet the needs of the client who is faced with uncertainty as well as to fulfill the financial interests of the property.
+A "one-size fits all "contract template will not work in a business environment that is flush with unknowns and constant changes.
+Of course, the first step is to make it easy for the client who is contacting directly.
+Give the client an option other than the online booking inquiry form and set standards on response time.
+The Sales Manager now needs to be trained, educated and knowledgeable on all the components of contracting details to meet the needs of the client who is faced with uncertainty as well as to fulfill the financial interests of the property.
 A significant part of knowing how to negotiate is to have knowledge of the profit centers in the hotel.

-A knowledgeable Revenue Manager is important, but training and empowering the Sales Manager will foster efficient business transactions and generate better loyalty.
+A knowledgeable Revenue Manager is important, but training and empowering the Sales Manager will foster efficient business transactions and generate loyalty.
 What is the impact of waiving room rental, lowering room rates, or providing a complimentary welcome drink?
 How are deposit and cancellation policies set?
-The smart hotelier will take the time now, when there is little business, to teach and train, so when group and transient business does come back, the Sales staff will be at their best.
+The smart hotelier will take the time to teach and train so when group and transient business does come back full force, the Sales staff will be at their best.

-3. Personalization in the Age of COVID-19
+3. Personalization in The Age of Covid-19